Bert Patenaude: Club career

 Born in Massachusetts in 1909, Patenaude began playing in the competitive local leagues in his hometown of Fall River, Massachusetts.
 In 1928, he signed his first professional contract with Philadelphia Field Club of the American Soccer League.
 In his eight games with Philadelphia, he scored six goals.
 Despite this productivity, he moved to J&P Coats for one league game, then moved again to his hometown Fall River F.C.
 While playing with the 'Marksmen', Patenaude formed a lethal striking partnership with another local Massachusetts player, Billy Gonsalves (scoring 112 goals in 114 appearances with the Massachusetts club).
 He remained in Fall River until the summer of 1930, winning the 1930 National Challenge Cup before moving to the Newark Americans.
-He scored seven goals in five games at the start of the 1930–1931 season, but found himself back with the 'Marksmen' for the end of the season.
+He scored seven goals in five games at the start of the 1930 and 1931 season, but found himself back with the 'Marksmen' for the end of the season.
 In 1931, Fall River merged with the New York Soccer Club to form the New York Yankees.
 However, Fall River had already begun playing National Cup games.
 Therefore, while the Yankees won the National Cup, the records show the winner as Fall River.
 In the cup championship, Patenaude scored five goals in the Yankees' 6–2 first game victory over Chicago's Bricklayers and Masons F.C.
 Patenaude remained with the Yankees through the spring of 1931.
 That same year, the Yankees moved to New Bedford, Massachusetts, where the team took up the name of the defunct New Bedford Whalers.

 The ASL was collapsing by the fall of 1931 and records are incomplete, but it appears that in 1933, Patenaude signed with the Philadelphia German-Americans of the second American Soccer League.
 In 1934, Patenaude moved west to sign with St. Louis Central Breweries of the St. Louis Soccer League, at that point the only professional league in the country.
 Central Breweries, stocked with future Hall of Famers, won the league and 1935 National Challenge Cup titles.
 In 1935, Central Breweries left the league, became an independent team and lost the sponsorship of the brewery.
 Patenaude remained with the team, now called the St. Louis Shamrocks.
 In 1936, the Shamrocks went to the National Cup final before falling to the Philadelphia German-Americans.

 In 1936, Patenaude returned east where he played one season with Philadelphia Passon of the ASL before he disappeared from the professional scene.
 Patenaude returned to Fall River and worked in painting and carpentry until his death in 1974.